GMoE: Empowering LLMs Fine-Tuning via MoE Graph Collaboration: GMoE

 where $\mathbf{x}$ is the representation of input node $x$, $\mathcal{E}_i$ is the $i$th expert network, and $\mathcal{R}_{GNN}(\cdot)$ is the graph router function in MoE graph, defined as:

-where $\textit{GNN} (\cdot)$ is the graph neural network that learns the representation of expert node $e_i$ using information from its neighbors $N(e_i)$ that contains other experts and input token node $x$. $\mathcal{F}(\cdot)$ is the project function that maps the representations from all experts into one unique vector. $\mathcal{R}(\cdot)$ is the Softmax function that assigns probability weights to all experts.
+where $\textit{GNN} (\cdot)$ is a two-layer graph neural network that learns the representation of expert node $e_i$ using information from its neighbors $N(e_i)$ that contains other experts and input token node $x$. $\mathcal{F}(\cdot)$ is a projection function, and $\mathcal{R}(\cdot)$ is the Softmax function that assigns probability weights to all experts.

-Following the sparse-gated strategy in MoE studies~\cite{moe20222, li2024mixlora}, which had been proposed to address the computational overhead problem in LLMs.
-We use the Top-K experts in the feed-forward process of the FFN layer, defined as:
+Then we use the Top-K experts in the feed-forward process of the FFN layer, defined as:

 where the experts with the largest top-k assigned weights from Softmax function $\mathcal{R}$ are selected, and then normalized their weights for summarizing in feed-forward operation.